securenetworking/fastWebSockets/fuzzing/README.md

 * Pub/sub "topic tree"

 ### While some targets are entire (mocked) example apps
-* libEpollFuzzer mocks the kernel syscalls and allows to cover a lot of uSockets source code.
+* libEpollFuzzer mocks the kernel syscalls and allows to cover a lot of fastSockets source code.
-* A mock implementation of uSockets allows to cover a lot of the inbetween logic of uWebSockets.
+* A mock implementation of fastSockets allows to cover a lot of the inbetween logic of fastWebSockets.